sjoerd-verhagen/barcelona-rental-analysis/index.md

 ORDER BY avg_price DESC;
 ```

-Let us take a look at the table
+Let us take a look at the table:

 | "district"            | "number_of_listings" | "avg_price" | "min_price" | "max_price" | "stddev_price" |
 |-----------------------|----------------------|-------------|-------------|-------------|----------------|